dreamento/dreamento/README.md

 DreamentoScorer not only provides the sleep stages, but also the level of certainty for each scoring (the probability of each sleep stage for each epoch).

-*N.B: To have a reliable autoscoring with the current algorithm, the quality of both EEG channels should be satisfying.*
+*N.B 1: To have a reliable autoscoring with the current algorithm, the quality of both EEG channels should be satisfying.*

+*N.B 2: There is sometimes a confusion for the model to misclassify N1 as REM.
+Thus, we implemented an 'optional' post-scoring algorithm that replaces the detected REM before the first N2 detection with N1.
+This algorithm is activated by default.
+If you wish to deactivate it, you should set the 'apply_post_scoring_N1_correction' flag to 'False'.*

 ### Bulk data scoring: